 Garden expert Melinda Myers says, “Consider using a mix of trees.
 Creating diverse plantings reduces the risk of an insect or disease destroying all of the plants.
 Osage orange trees are durable beauties, but they do produce grapefruit-size fruit when mature.
 Hackberry grows 40 to 60 feet tall, has a vaselike habit and yellow fall color.

-A variety of maples, including Miyabe and trident, have interesting bark and fall color.
+A variety of maple trees, including Miyabe and trident, have interesting bark and fall color.
 Turkish filbert tolerates drought, has an attractive pyramidal shape and produces edible fruit once it’s mature.
 Male clones (branch cuttings) of Amur cork tree, such as His Majesty, Macho and Shademaster, are adaptable, have corky bark and yellow-bronze fall color, and do not produce messy fruit.”

-Next, learn how to control a Japanese beetle infestation.
+Learn how to control a Japanese beetle infestation.